verdaux/BookNotes/Phrases/Impressors 3.md

 - [ ] Marriage nowadays is used to subjugate women and sell airfryer.
 - [ ] My grandpa always said one thing that stuck with me.
 He said "[name] you are a disappointment".
 I think he was on to something.
 - [ ] The dildo of consequences rarely comes lubed.
+- [ ] I didn't write any of that.
+My cat walked on my keyboard and then hit send with its whiskers.